ruikurenaii/ruikurenaii/DAN_INFO.md

 **!!
 PLEASE TAKE NOTE THAT BEFORE YOU SUBMIT THE SCORE, PLEASE SEND THE `.edr` FILE OF YOUR SCORE AS AN EVIDENCE AS THIS IS HIGHLY REQUIRED !!**

-Here are some cases that make your score disqualified:
+Here are some cases that can make your score disqualified:
 - Intentionally tapping instead of dragging (not acceptable even if it was an accident or not)
-- There aren't enough evidences / proofs that you had this score
+- There are not enough evidences or proofs that you had this score
 - Using force stat mods (*aka* stat edit), or using other mods than the **Precise** (`PR`) mod

 # Dan Courses
-if you are looking for the dan courses itself, please [click here to view all dan courses](https://github.com/LouieNotHere/LouieNotHere/blob/main/DAN_COURSES.md)
+If you are currently looking for the dan courses for you to complete, please [click here to view all dan courses](https://github.com/LouieNotHere/LouieNotHere/blob/main/DAN_COURSES.md)

-# That's all of it!
+# Seems like that's all of it!
 Good luck, have fun and show off your aiming skill!